GreatCowBASIC/Demonstration_Sources/README.md

 The template should be completed with the sections marked `[todo]` being updated as appropiate.

 The header is strict.
-Great Cow Graphical BASIC and Great Cow BASIC test routines use the header to determine parameters and key information.
+Great Cow Graphical BASIC and GCBASIC test routines use the header to determine parameters and key information.

 # Language Style

 It is *Great Cow BASIC* always not any variant.

-The license is for Great Cow BASIC and not any other variant.
+The license is for GCBASIC and not any other variant.

 Do not use slang and do not use contractions - for example use `do not` do not use `don't`.
-Great Cow BASIC users may not have English as their first language.
+GCBASIC users may not have English as their first language.

 Use microcontroller not `part`, `chip`, `pic` or any other variant.